JiangpengLI86-TeX/TeX_Preamble_Template/README.md

 - [Mathematical Settings](#-mathematical-settings)
   - Some basic mathmatical packages
   - Narrow paragraph skip between two equations
+  - Enable the usage of probability P and E
 - [Equation Settings](#-equation-settings)
   - Set equation countings irrelevant to paragraph countings
+  - Enable cancel symbol in equations
 - [Algorithm Settings](#-algorithm-settings)
   - Some basic sudo-algorithm packages
-  - Reset the algorithm "Acquire" and "Ensure" to "Input" and "Output"
+  - Reset the algorithm "Acquire" and "Ensure" to "Input" a nd "Output"
 - [Enumerate Settings](#-enumerate-settings)
   - Set the enumerate item to use arabic tag
 - [Line Number Settings](#-line-number-settings)
   - Enable line number of the document
 - [Code Settings](#-code-settings)
   - Enable code display by importing code from a file
+  - Some Basic packages for inline and code block printings
+  - Define an inline code display using gray background and ttfamily fonts
+  - Define a text field that can store the code without line-breaking
 - [Subfile Settings](#-subfile-settings)
   - Enable each subfile to be compile independently but sharing the preamble of the main file
 - [Attach File Settings](#-attach-file-settings)